 A configuration of Patch management for Windows Patches

 Once the IBM BigFix product is successfully installed, it subscribes to some maintenance and management sites automatically.
-Thus, the content available on those sites enters to your enterprise automatically and then its evaluation is done to check the relevance of all computers running on the IBM BigFix console.
+Thus, the content available on those sites enters your enterprise automatically, and then its evaluation is done to check the relevance of all computers running on the IBM BigFix console.

 You can follow the given steps to subscribe to the patch management site:

-Follow the mentioned steps to apply the windows patch from console:
+Follow the mentioned steps to apply the windows patch from the console:

 Check the below-mentioned points to know why BigFix is better than SCCM:

-The aforementioned points clearly state that IBM BigFix software deployment can be very beneficial for business enterprise for endpoints, compliance, and security management.
-With IBM BigFix, an organization can effectively manage the virtual and physical endpoints through a single console and also can resolve the real-life concern.
-The comparison between IBM BigFix and SCCM is given which clearly indicates SCCM platform is effective to manage the application running on windows OS whereas BigFix can be deployed over any platform and deliver the desired outcomes.
+The aforementioned points clearly state that IBM BigFix software deployment can be very beneficial for business enterprises for endpoints, compliance, and security management.
+With IBM BigFix, an organization can effectively manage the virtual and physical endpoints through a single console and also can resolve real-life concern.
+A comparison between IBM BigFix and SCCM is given which clearly indicates the SCCM platform is effective to manage the application running on windows OS whereas BigFix can be deployed over any platform and deliver the desired outcomes.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!